 Jim and his trial wins are often profiled in the press.
 For instance, The American Lawyer recently profiled him in an article entitled, “Kirkland’s Hurst Wins, and Then He Wins Some More—How Does He Do It?” and in another entitled, “Sleep is Overrated, Kirkland’s Hurst Wins Second Mega-Trial In Three Weeks.”

-Other articles in The American Lawyer have emphasized his trial successes, including, for example, articles entitled “Hurst Keeps Up Trial Winning Streak” and “Trial Ends With Stunning Cross by Hurst,” and 2019 “Trials Group Of The Year: Kirkland & Ellis.”
+Other articles, including in The American Lawyer, have emphasized his trial successes, including, for example, articles entitled “Hurst Keeps Up Trial Winning Streak,” “Trial Ends With Stunning Cross by Hurst,” and 2019 “Trials Group Of The Year: Kirkland & Ellis.”

 Law360 has also profiled Jim in many articles over the years, including recent articles entitled “Trial Ace: Kirkland’s Jim Hurst,” and “Rainmaker Q&A: Kirkland & Ellis’ James Hurst."
-Jim was also honored as a Law360 Trial MVP in 2018 and 2019.
+Jim was also honored as a Law360 Trial MVP many times, including in 2018 and 2019.